f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

 .. image:: images/post_buy_stocks_xss_attack.png

 22. Run the **POST Buy Stocks** item again with the **OPTIONS** action selected.
-Notice that this request is now blocked as we do not permit OPTIONS operations.
+Notice that this request is now blocked as the policy does not permit OPTIONS operations.

 .. image:: images/post_buy_stocks_options_blocked.png

-23. Now, select the **Struts2 Jakarta** item in the **Arcadia Attacks** collection, then press **Send**.
-This attack is blocked, but not by our WAF policy.
+23. Now, from the **Arcadia Attacks Collections** select the **Struts2 Jakarta** item and then click **Send**.
+This attack is blocked, but not by the API WAF policy.
 Why?
-Because the URI is not a part of the locations we've added to the policy, so this portion of the app is protected by the original NAP WAF policy.
+Because the URI is not a part of the location where you've added the policy, so this portion of the app is protected by the original NAP WAF policy.

 .. image:: images/struts2_jakarta.png